zabaldwin/zabaldwin.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-> “When I was young, I observed that nine out of ten things I did were failures.
-So I did ten times more work.”
-  – George Bernard Shaw

 I grew up in the foothills of the Appalachian Mountains in an small town called Abgindon.
 It is near the boarder of Virgina and Tennessee.